shenxianpeng/blog/source/_posts/2021/06/eslint-jenkins.md

 That is eslint-report.html display different with it on my local machine, and I also log to Jenkins server and grab the eslint-report.html to local, it works well.

-I used [HTML Publisher](https://plugins.jenkins.io/htmlpublisher/) plugin to display the HTML report, but only ESlint HTML report has problems other report work well, so I guess this problem may be caused by Jenkins.
+I used [HTML Publisher](https://plugins.jenkins.io/htmlpublisher/) plugin to display the HTML report, but only the ESlint HTML report has problems other report work well, so I guess this problem may be caused by Jenkins.

 Finally, I find it.
 (Stackoverflow [URL](https://stackoverflow.com/questions/34315723/jenkins-error-blocked-script-execution-in-url-because-the-documents-frame/46197356?stw=2#46197356))